SenseNet/sensenet/docs/smart-application-model.md

           - Browse
     - Post3 (type: BlogPost)

-> Note that all content types in sensenet ECM are derived from `GenericContent`
+> Note that all content types in sensenet ECM are derived from `GenericContent`.

 Let's have a look at some requests that may arrive, and how the system handles them: